gorango/glyphs/readme.md

 # Just Icons

-> Fully customizable icon sets and web components designed for use in software applications.
+> Enabling icon sets in Figma to be packaged for use in web applications

 ## Docs